1

 "Listen, you little fucking shit ass!
 Your father, my husband, is gone; that's a fact!
 This means you're old enough to be on your own, which means I am no longer fucking responsible for you!
 So if you don't wanna be thrown out on your ass, then get over here and help me plant these fucking cherry tomatoes!"
 Her beady little eyes were bulging, and her face was red hot.
 All her freckles stood out, and the Irish side of her Korean half was in full form.

 "Alright," I replied.
-"No need to blow a gasket and give yourself a hernia, let me go get a bigger shovel.
+There's no need to blow a gasket and give yourself a hernia.
+Let me go get a bigger shovel.
 The ones you got are too small for my hands."

 From one in the afternoon to six in the evening, I helped Brenda plant her garden of cherry tomatoes in tribute to my father.
 After it was over, we went into the house to shower and clean up.
-I finally changed out of my black suit and took it to the cleaners.
-I'd finally let go of that part of my father.
+I finally removed my black suit and took it to the cleaners.
+I'd let go of that part of my father.
 Eventually, I moved out and found a place in town, right on the edge of Manoa.
-Brenda passed away, and somehow my aunty Dara came into ownership of Leleiwi.
+Brenda passed away, and somehow, my aunty Dara came into ownership of Leleiwi.
 One night, as Aunty Dara came home from work and opened the door, Leleiwi ran out.
 No one could find him, neither Aunty Dara nor the humane society.
-Flyers were posted around the neighborhood and online, no luck.
+Flyers were posted around the neighborhood and online, but no luck.
 Then, suddenly, he was on the front porch of Aunty Dara's house one night, covered in blackened dirt from face to tail.
-Which is why my aunty Dara then called me on the phone.
+That is why my aunty Dara called me on the phone.

 "Kama Boy, Leleiwi is here on my front porch,"